Code-Institute-Submissions/ifd-project/README.md

 Four suggested destinations are provided on the page, which when clicked produce results for hotels, bars and restaurants and tourist attractions for that destination.

+The webpage was tested for full operation as above and once rendered in a browser window, the browser window was re-sized to prove the responsive, mobile first design of the webpage.

 ### Deployment

+Webpage deployed on github pages [here](https://geoffdoig.github.io)

 ### Credits

-*__Code__ The code used for rendering the maps, markers, auto-complete search box and information window
-          was taken from Google developer documentation supplied with [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial)
+* __Code__ The code used for rendering the maps, markers, auto-complete search box and information window was taken from Google developer documentation supplied with [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial)

-*__Media__ The images used for the destination suggestions were chosen from Google search results
-           for images of each specific location.
+* __Media__ The images used for the destination suggestions were chosen from Google search results for images of each specific location.